-The easiest way to tell if the fruit is ready to be picked is between 4 and 6 inches long (10 to 15 cm), and firm to the touch.
+The easiest way to tell if the fruit is mature is to check the size — which must be between 4 and 6 inches (10 to 15 cm) — and whether it is firm to the touch.
 If the bitter melon fruit feels a bit spongy or has started turning yellow, that’s a sign that it’s become too ripe.
 The fruit will be even more bitter than expected in such cases, with a fibrous, stringy texture.

 Of course, the fruit’s size and the color is not always an indicator, depending on which hybrid you’re growing.
 Therefore, we recommend you always check the information on your bitter gourd seed packet to get an idea of how large the fruit can grow and when you can pick it.

 How Much Bitter Melon Can I expect From a Single Plant?

 On average, a bitter gourd plant can produce 12 or more fruits.
 However, the more you harvest it, the more fruit is produced.
 Despite its prickly appearance, bitter melon fruit is quite delicate and does not freeze well.